-The Cape Verden island’s beaches are one of the most visited sites by the Loggerhead sea turtle (Caretta caretta) for nesting during the months of July to October and extending until December.
-These species play a critical link in the marine ecosystems and in the marine food chain by maintaining the health of sea grass and coral reef ecosystems that provide food and home for a wide variety of other marine life.
+The beaches of Cape Verde are one of the most visited sites by the Loggerhead sea turtle (Caretta caretta) and they nest here from July to October, extending until December.
+These species play a critical role in the marine ecosystem and food chain, by preserving the health of sea grass and coral reef, which in turn provide food and homes for a many other sea life.

-Through this program you and members of the local community will be working to ensure protection of the female sea turtles –
+During your volunteer project, you and locals of the community will be working to safeguard and protect the female sea turtles by:

-- by patrolling the beaches at night during the nesting season,
+- Patrolling the beaches at night during the nesting season.

-- educating the community and the children about the importance of the turtles in the marine ecosystem,
+- Educating the community and local children about the importance of the turtles within the marine environment.

-- working with the government to improve regulations,
+- Assisting with the government to improve regulations surrounding the topic.

-- and also feeding, cleaning, and taking care of hatchlings until they are fit and strong enough to be released into the ocean.
+- Feeding, cleaning, and taking care of hatchlings, until they are fit and strong enough to be released into the ocean.

-We aim to empower the local young community to take action by protecting nesting females, through direct beach protection, as well as grassroots education at local schools.
-As critical part of the team, you will have the opportunity to directly contribute to the conservation of Loggerhead sea turtle species, and ultimately help to build a more sustainable Island.
+We aim to educate and inspire the local youth to get involved by protecting nesting females, through direct beach protection, as well as teaching at local schools.
+Throughout your project you will have an important part in contributing first hand to the conservation of Loggerhead sea turtle species.
+You will be working alongside local field assistants to help build a more sustainable future for the island.